Last updated on July 5th, 2019

 The Kangaroo Express bus is what you want to jump on to get around to different parts of the park.
 This also comes with the basic 1 or 2-day admission prices.
 After taking the guided bus tour, jump on the nearest Kangaroo Bus stop and find the other animals you want to see.
 There are four different stops to check out.
 All of the different buses and the SkyTour as many times as you want.
 So if you want, just stay on the guided bus all day long!

-To save money at the San Diego Zoo, I recommend bringing in a few snacks for the kids.
+To save money at the Zoo, I recommend bringing in a few snacks for the kids.
 Or pack a bag lunch.
+You can bring food into the San Deigo Zoo.
 Also, make sure to bring a water bottle with you to fill up.
 Or go a step further and bring your hydration backpack with you.
 I take this with me on most of my day trip, and it’s has paid for itself in the first month.
 If you do plan on getting lunch at the park, make sure to eat early in the day.
 By 1 pm, the lines at all the lunch spots were out the door.

 Best Time to Visit the San Diego Zoo